 Regardless of what rope you end up choosing, your dog will definitely enjoy chewing your choice.
 Some people (and dogs) enjoy playing tug-of-war with ropes, some (like my dog) just want you to hold onto the rope while they chew it.

-An extra added bonus of choosing dog ropes for your dog to chew is that the rope helps to clean your dog’s teeth, because the strands of rope acts like dental floss!
+An extra added bonus of choosing dog ropes for your dog to chew is that the rope helps to clean your dog’s teeth—the strands of rope act like dental floss!

 4. The Staffy Ball

-However, while the regular-shaped Kong toys are tough, the other shapes can be fairly fragile.
-The Kong Frisbee in particular won’t last very long against a strong chewer.
+Note: While the regular-shaped Kong toys are tough, the other shapes can be fairly fragile.
+The Kong Frisbee, in particular, won’t last very long against a strong chewer.

 6. Nylabone Galileo